 Here’s what all investors need to know about short-term investing before they park their money for under a year.

-Over a long enough time horizon, you can wait out the ups and downs of the market’s gyrations and corrections.
+Over a long enough time horizon, you can wait out the ups and downs of the stock market’s gyrations.
 Your priority is simple: Earn the highest return possible.

-But in short-term investing, other needs often trump returns.
+But when you’re bound by a short time frame, other needs often trump returns.

-So what are some relatively safe place places to park your money if you need it back in within a year, without losing value to inflation?
-Here are nine options for short-term investments, in ascending order of risk.
+So what are some relatively safe places to park your money if you need it back within a year, without losing value to inflation?
+Here are 10 short-term investment options, in ascending order of risk.

 1. High-Yield Savings

 Best for safety and liquidity

 - Pros: No risk (guaranteed by the FDIC), instant liquidity

 Savings accounts, including online and automated savings accounts, are insured by the federal government through the Federal Deposit Insurance Corporation (FDIC).
 Your first $250,000 is guaranteed secure.